openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Signature Data Digest

-SLH-DSA signatures MUST use the associated hash as specified in
-{{tab-slhdsa-hash}} for the digest of signature data according to
+Signature data is digested prior to signing operations, see
 {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4.
+SLH-DSA signatures MUST use the associated hash algorithm as specified in {{tab-slhdsa-hash}} for the signature data digest.
 Signatures using other hash algorithms MUST be considered invalid.

 An implementation supporting a specific SLH-DSA algorithm and parameter MUST also support the matching hash algorithm.